1. Company Information

 (iii) Functional and Presentation Currency

-The financial statements are presented in Indian Rupees, which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.
+The financial statements are presented in Indian Rupees, which is the functional currency of the

 (iv) Classification of Assets and Liabilities as Current and Non-Current

-All assets and liabilities are classified as current or noncurrent as per the Company's normal operating cycle, and other criteria set out in Schedule III of the Companies Act, 2013.
+All assets and liabilities are classified as current or non-current as per the Company’s normal operating cycle, and other criteria set out in Schedule III of the Companies Act, 2013.
 Based on the nature of products and the time lag between the acquisition of assets for processing and their realisation in cash and cash equivalents, 12 months period has been considered by the Company as its normal operating cycle.

-(iv) Rounding off amounts
+(v) Rounding off amounts

-The financial statements are presented in INR and all values are rounded to the nearest Lakhs (INR 1,00,000) as
+The financial statements are presented in INR and all values are rounded to the nearest Lakhs (INR 1,00,000) as per the requirement of Schedule III, unless otherwise stated.

-2.2 Key accounting estimates & judgements
+2.3 Key accounting estimates & judgements

 The preparation of financial statements requires management to make judgments, estimates and assumptions in the application of accounting policies that affect the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Continuous evaluation is done on the estimation and judgments based on historical experience and other factors, including expectations of future events that are believed to be reasonable.

-2.2.1 Critical accounting estimates
+2.3.1 Critical accounting estimates

 a.
-Useful lives and residual values of Property, plant and equipment represent a material portion of the Company's asset base.
+Useful lives and residual values of Property, plant and equipment represent a material portion of the Company’s asset base.
 The periodic charge of depreciation is derived after estimating useful life of an asset and expected residual value at the end of its useful life.
 The useful lives and residual values of assets are estimated by the management at the time the asset is acquired and reviewed periodically, including at each financial year end.
-The lives are based on various external and internal factors including historical experience, relative efficiency and operating costs and change in technology,
+The lives are based on various external and internal factors including historical experience, relative efficiency and operating costs and change in technology.

 b.
 Income taxes